abiraahmi/DedooseR/README.md

 ## Key Features

-DedooseR currently supports:
+DedooseR currently allows you to:

-- Summarize codes by coder
-- Cleaning data exported from Dedoose and calculating code frequencies
+- Clean data exported from Dedoose
+- Summarize code frquencies with one coder/media title in order of coder preference
-- Setting saturation criteria
+- Set a saturation criteria and plot it
-- Plotting saturation according to set critera
-- Producing code co-occurrence heatmaps
+- Produce code co-occurrence heatmaps

 ### Coming Soon